shree6791/decision-drift/README.md

 ## Payment Integration

+Decision Drift uses **Stripe** for secure payment processing.
+The Pro plan includes:

+- **Automatic weekly receipt notifications**
+- **Week-over-week trend analysis**
+- **Decision latency tracking**
+- **Intent honesty insights**

+### For Users

+- Subscribe directly from the extension's Pricing page
+- Promotion codes can be applied at checkout
+- Manage your subscription anytime from the Options page
+- All payment processing is handled securely by Stripe

+### For Developers

-The extension supports Stripe payment integration for a Pro plan.
-See `STRIPE_SETUP.md` for detailed setup instructions.
+To set up payment processing for your own deployment, see `STRIPE_SETUP.md` for detailed instructions.

 **Quick Setup:**
 1. Deploy backend server (see `backend/server.js`)